-4.4.8 PDF Pages as Images
+4.9.8 PDF Pages as Images

-PDFreactor can losslessly embed pages from other PDFs as images in the document to be converted to PDF.
+PDFreactor can losslessly embed pages from other PDFs as images in the document to be converted to PDF or draw them into image output.
 To use a PDF as an image in a document, simply use the img element, like you would for any other image.
 Example: